 Keenetic routers support Time Machine network backup on USB drives for Apple computers running Mac OS X 10.5 or later.

-First, follow the 'Apple network (shared access to files)' instructions to access USB drive files from Mac OS X.
+First, follow the 'AFP server (shared access to files)' instructions to access USB drive files from Mac OS X.

 Then go to the 'Applications' page and click the 'AFP server' link.
 In the 'AFP server' window, in the 'Shared access' section, click 'Add shared resource' to configure and add a shared folder to run Time Machine.
 A window opens with a built-in file browser, where you need to specify a folder on the USB drive and then click 'Select'.
 The 'Shared resource name' field will automatically be set to the shared folder's name, but you can change the name if you like (in our example 'TimeMachine').

 In the 'Users' section, select the users you want to allow access to the USB drive files or create user accounts with the rights to access the drives by clicking the 'Create user' button.
-For more information on how to differentiate user access to folders, see 'Folder permission control on a USB drive'.
+For more information on differentiating user access to folders, see 'Folder permission control on a USB drive'.
 If necessary, you can enable the 'Anonymous access' option.
 In this case, all users on the local network will have full access rights without authentication.

 From the top bar, select 'Go' and then 'Connect to Server'.

 In the window that opens, enter the Keenetic router's local address in the 'Server Address' field in the afp://ip address format (in our example afp://192.168.18.1).
 Then click 'Connect'.

 Enter the name and password of a Keenetic account that has the access and click 'Connect'.

 Once connected, the Finder file manager window will open, where you will see the connected shared folder with the name previously specified in the Keenetic settings.

 Click on the 'Apple' icon and select 'System Preferences'.